-V. CU ILTURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$ a-c.
-According to Napa County Environmental Sensitivity Maps (Archaeological Resources Layer, historical site, points & lines), The Markham Winery building, specifically the middle stone portion is a known historically sensitive site or structure, archaeological or paleontological resource, site or unique geological feature within the project site.
-There is no aspect of the project that would create any impact or degrade the historic nature of the building, which has received seismic and building retrofits and is in use for daily operations.
-In the event archaeological artifacts are encountered on the project site, a qualified archaeologist will be retained by the applicant to record and evaluate the resources.
-This is considered a less-than-significant impact because the project site has been previously developed and no new construction is necessary, nor is there any expansion of the on-site wastewater system proposed as part of the project.
+V. C JLTURAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? \boxtimes с) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? \boxtimes d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes a-c.
+According to Napa County Environmental Sensitivity Maps (Archaeological Resources Layer, historical site, points & lines), no known historically sensitive sites or structures, archaeological or paleontological resources, sites or unique geological features have been identified within the project site or on any contiguous parcel.
+There is no information in the record that would indicate that there is a potential for occurrence.
+In the event archaeological artifacts are encountered on the project site a qualified archaeologist will be retained by the applicant to record and evaluate the resources.
+This is considered a less-thansignificant impact because the project site has been previously developed as no new construction is necessary for the expansion of the on-site septic system proposed as part of the project.
 However, in the case of encountering any remains a qualified archaeologist will be retained to investigate the site in accordance with the following standard condition of approval:

 "In the event that archeological artifacts or human remains are discovered during any subsequent construction in the project area, work shall cease in a 50-foot radius surrounding the area of discovery.
 The permittee shall contact the Planning, Building, and Environmental Services Department for further guidance, which will likely include the requirement for the permittee to hire a qualified professional to analyze the artifacts encountered and to determine if additional measures are required.
 If human remains are encountered during the development, all work in the vicinity must be, by law, halted, and the Napa County Coroner informed so that the Coroner can determine if an investigation of the cause of death is required, and if the remains are of Native American origin.
-If the remains are of Native American origin, the nearest tribal relatives as determined by the State Native American Heritage Commission shall be contacted by the permittee to obtain recommendations for treating or removal of such remains, including grave goods, with appropriate dignity, as required under Public Resources Code Section 5097.98."
+If the remains are of Native American origin, the nearest tribal relatives as determined by the State Native American Heritage Commission would be contacted to obtain recommendations for treating or removal of such remains, including grave goods, with appropriate dignity, as required under Public Resources Code Section 5097.98."

 d.
 No human remains have been encountered on the property and no information has been encountered that would indicate that this project would encounter human remains.
-However, if resources are found a qualified archaeologist will be retained to investigate the site in accordance with standard condition of approval noted above.
+However, if resources are found during improvements for the new single turnout along the private driveway, construction of the project is required to cease, and a qualified archaeologist will be retained to investigate the site in accordance with standard condition of approval noted above.